geoelements/gns/README.md

 Graph Network-based Simulator (GNS) is a generalizable, efficient, and accurate machine learning (ML)-based surrogate simulator for particulate and fluid systems using Graph Neural Networks (GNNs).
 GNS code is a viable surrogate for numerical methods such as Material Point Method, Smooth Particle Hydrodynamics and Computational Fluid dynamics.
 GNS exploits distributed data parallelism to achieve fast multi-GPU training.
 The GNS code can handle complex boundary conditions and multi-material interactions.

+### Graph Partitioning for Memory Optimization

+This branch introduces a feature that partitions large graphs into smaller subgraphs to reduce memory pressure during processing.
+By default, the graph is split into 2 parts, and these subgraphs are processed sequentially.
+You can customize the number of partitions by modifying the num_parts parameter in gns/learned_simulator.py.
+This approach is particularly useful for handling large-scale graphs on devices with limited memory resources.

 ## Run GNS